CristinaBaltaDAFTJAN2022/Final-Project-IronHack/README.md

 Video Game Sales with Ratings

-Member of the group: Cristina Balta
+Student of the project: Cristina Balta

 I will work on Data Visualisation project: Video Game Sales with Ratings.
 The task is to analize a data with  video games and to predict what genre of the games it is gone to sell better in Europa from the perspective of the users and critics.